 Super Dancer Chapter 3 Grand Finale: This CUTE Kid Has Bagged The Trophy!

 Super Dancer Chapter 3 is one of the popular dance reality shows for kids!
 The Sony TV's show has been one of the top shows on the TRP chart.
 The viewers are impressed with the talent of the kids.
-The show, which is hosted by Rithvik Dhanjani and Paritosh Triparthi and judged by Shilpa Shetty, Anurag Basu and Geeta Kapur, had aired finale episode today (June 22)!
-The grand finale was indeed grand with killer acts and totally entertaining!
+The show, which is hosted by Rithvik Dhanjani and Paritosh Triparthi and judged by Shilpa Shetty, Anurag Basu and Geeta Kapur, had aired finale will be aired tomorrow (June 23)!
+Apparently, the grand finale was indeed grand with killer acts and totally entertaining!
 Read on to know who bagged the trophy!

 Major Highlight Of The Super Finale

-The major highlight of the finale was Shilpa Shetty's performance who performed Bharatnatyam after 30 years.
+Apparently, the major highlight of the finale was Shilpa Shetty's performance as she would be perfoming Bharatnatyam after 30 years.
 The actress looked gorgeous and performed gracefully.
-She also performed to the songs like ‘Titli', ‘Muqabala', ‘Aithe aa' and ‘Ghoomar.'
+She will also be seen performing to the songs like ‘Titli', ‘Muqabala', ‘Aithe aa' and ‘Ghoomar.'

 This CUTE Kid Has Bagged The Trophy!